quantmharsh/Kaiburr-Assessment/README.md

 3. /getByName ( Retrive the Data using name) <br/>
 4. /deleteById (Delete from the Database using ID) <br/>

-The Restfull API's which are beign called were tested using postman.
+ Rest API's postman.
 And these are:<br/>
 1. /addServer <br/>
 2. /findByName <br/>
 3. /findByID <br/>